saib-poorna/Recipes_and_Reviews_Data_Model_Building/README.md

 |      275030 | paula deen s caramel apple cheesecake |               9 |            5 |        11 |        45 |      577.7 |       10 | less                |
 |      275032 | midori poached pears                  |               9 |            5 |         8 |        25 |      386.9 |       24 | more                |

-The a defined a dataframe called less_tags with only recipes with less tags and a datafram called more_tags with only recipes with more tags.
+The a defined a dataframe called less_tags with only recipes with less tags and a dataframe called more_tags with only recipes with more tags.
 These sub dataframes were created by finding the median number of tags in the entire dataset, which was 16.
 Then recipes with a number of tags less than 16 were categorized as less and recipes with 16 or greater number of tags were categorized as more.

 Then we created new testing data for the less_tags and more_tags dataframe respectively.
 The r^2 for less_tags was 0.047 and the r^2 for more_tags was 0.041.
 We decided to do the absolute difference between the r^2 of less_tags and the r^2 of more_tags as our observed test statistic, which was 0.0065.

 We created the permutation test by getting the less tags vs the more tags data frames.
 Then we set up the data to feed into our model, calculated the r^2 for the two different groups, and finally appended the absolute difference between r^2 for less and more tags to our test stats list.

 After completing the permutation test our p-value was 0.007.
-Since this value is less than the threshold p-value of 0.05, we reject the null hypothesis that our model performs eqaully well between recipes with less tags and more tags.
+Since this value is less than the threshold p-value of 0.05, we reject the null hypothesis that our model performs the same between recipes with less tags and more tags.
+In conclusion, there may be a difference in how the model performs between these groups